jillesvangurp/jsonj/README.md

 - Since I have a convenient builder class, I figured that I might as well add some code that generates code that uses the builder.
 So you can convert json to Java.
 I've used this to convert json queries I prototyped for elastic search into code.

 # Changelog
+- 1.43 Add convenience methods on JsonObject for getting primitives with default values; fix add method on JsonArray to not convert JsonElement to JsonPrimitive.
+- 1.41 Remove $ and _ methods from API since these conflict with Java 8 code guidelines as enforced by the more strict javadoc default settings.
+This breaks the builder API unfortunately but I believe it had to be done.
+Fortunately the fix is easy: simply use the object, field, and array methods.
 - 1.40 JsonArray was now has convenient add method for numbers and booleans in addition to the existing `add(String...s)` method.
 - 1.39 Parser can has a convenient `parseObject` method
 - 1.38 add geeky feature to generate java code to drive the `JsonBuilder` from the actual `JsonElement`.
 Useful to convert json fragments into code (e.g. a complex elastic search query).